Is Britain working?

 A new strategy for economic prosperity in Britain?

-This event is in Bath.
-Register to attend in person.
+This event was in Bath.
 Economic growth in the UK has been sluggish ever since the global financial crisis.
 More recent large-scale disruptions caused by Brexit and Covid-19 have created additional challenges to growth and the vital public services, institutions, and fiscal measures that underpin it.
-Productivity and public investment … Continued
+Productivity and public investment remain low.
+Meanwhile, stalling wage … Continued

 Building pressure?